Lauren Boebert’s reelection prospects unclear as Colorado’s 3rd Congressional District race remains too close to call

 Frisch said he believed there were plenty of voters in the 3rd District who didn’t want to reelect Boebert.
 “It’s just convincing them that I was the safe enough choice to make them walk across the street, if you will.”

-Frisch, who won a three-way Democratic party in the 3rd District, was endorsed by Boebert’s unsuccessful Republican primary opponent, state Sen. Don Coram.
+Frisch, who won a three-way Democratic primary in the 3rd District, was endorsed by Boebert’s unsuccessful Republican primary opponent, state Sen. Don Coram.
 Frisch received little help from national Democrats, who saw the race as unwinnable — and for good reason.

 (Left) Young people gather at Adam Frisch’s Aspen election night party at the Belly Up.
-(Right) Patti Frisch brushes her hand on son face while watching the updated election results alongside Mel Frisch.
+(Right) Patti Frisch brushes touches her son’s face while watching the updated election results alongside Mel Frisch.
 (Kelsey Brunner, Special to The Colorado Sun)

 The 3rd District was made more favorable to Republicans when its boundaries were redrawn last year during Colorado’s once-in-a-decade redistricting process.
 The district leans 9 percentage points in Republicans’ favor, according to a nonpartisan analysis of election results in the district from 2016 to 2020.